Axona provides caregivers with a unique way to care for someone with mild to moderate Alzheimer’s disease1,2

 Axona supplies the ketone bodies the brain needs to function1-3

-Axona is an innovative non-drug prescription therapy that works by supplying the ketone bodies the mild to moderate Alzheimer’s brain needs to power its activities.
+Axona is an innovative medical food therapy that works by supplying the ketone bodies the mild to moderate Alzheimer’s brain needs to power its activities.
 Axona contains fatty acids called medium-chain triglycerides (MCTs), which are converted to ketone bodies.
 In a clinical study, Axona increased the level of ketone bodies to safe but effective levels in some patients with mild to moderate Alzheimer’s disease.* Axona can increase the level of ketone bodies, even if glucose levels are normal or if carbohydrates are consumed.

-Axona is the only prescription therapy that works this way and provides another way to approach Alzheimer’s disease.
-Adding Axona to Alzheimer’s disease management addresses different aspects of the disease at the same time and may further enhance memory and cognition.
+Axona provides another way to approach mild to moderate Alzheimer’s disease.
+Adding Axona to Alzheimer’s disease management addresses different aspects of the disease at the same time to impact memory and cognition.